mth/yeti/doc/intro.rst

 Lazy lists
 +++++++++++++

-Lists can be constructed lazyle, when accessed.
+Lists can be constructed lazily, when accessed.
 This is done using a lazy list constructor ``:.``, which gets a function instead of the tail::

     > (:.)